Why do Catholics fast during Lent?

 Catholics age 14 and older do not eat meat on Ash Wednesday and all Fridays during Lent, including Good Friday.
-Instead of meat, many Catholics chose to eat fish - which is why many parishes around the country have fish fries on Fridays during Lent.
-These are a great opportunity for a parish community to come together.
+Instead of meat many Catholics choose to eat fish - which is why many parishes around the country have fish fries on Fridays during Lent.
+These are a great opportunity for a parish community to come together to pray and fast.

 On Ash Wednesday and Good Friday, Catholics age 18 to 59 also limit the amount of food they eat.
 Only one full meal, and two smaller meals that together do not equal a full meal, are eaten.
-Exemption is allowed for pregnant women and those who need it for medical reasons.
+The best rule of thumb is to make sure your meals are smaller than what you would eat on a normal day - and to avoid snacks.
+Exemption is allowed for pregnant women and those who need regular meals for medical reasons.

 Sign Up for BEST LENT EVER!